Shot Blasting vs Shot Peening vs Hand Blasting

 Shot peening is a similar process to shot blasting, the main difference being that peening relies on the plasticity of the product, where as blasting relies on its abrasive properties.
+Plasticity is the ability of the product to be bent or to be pounded into a different shape which is highly important in this process.
 With peening the product is bombarded with shot, but instead of the shot being used to give an abrasive finish, it is used to pound and bend the product into the desired shape and finish.
 Peening removes less metal from the original product compared to blasting, and peening can also give a more pronounced finish.
+Some componants which are most often peened include:

 Hand blasting is similar in process to shot blasting, but instead of a turbine being used to accelerate the shot, compressed air is used.
 Both shot and hand blasting prepare the metal by removing a thin outer layer, revealing the metal beneath.
 Sand or another abrasive element is used in hand blasting to prepare the product.
 A chipping hammer is sometimes also used during the hand blasting process.